Kelly Preston Previously Dated Charlie Sheen & These Other Celebrities Before Marrying John Travolta

 Charlie Sheen (Engaged 1990)

-Kelly and Charlie Sheen became engaged in 1990.
-He proposed with a 25-carat diamond ring.
-Their union reportedly turned sour after rumors surfaced he shot her in the arm during a dispute.
-“We were together for a year, and he wasn’t drinking, and he wasn’t doing drugs,” the actress stated in 2011 of claims of the actor’s sobriety to People Magazine.
-Charlie would later refute claims he shot Kelly during his My Violent Torpedo of Truth tour in 2011.
-He stated, per E!
-News, “She explained to me when she lifted my pants off the scale in the bathroom…the tiny revolver I used to carry…it fell out of the back jeans pocket and hit the floor and shot a bullet right between her legs.
-So she got hit with shrapnel from the toilet bowl.”
+“We were together for a year, and he wasn’t drinking, and he wasn’t doing drugs,” the actress stated in 2011 to People Magazine.

+Charlie would later refute claims he shot Kelly during his “My Violent Torpedo of Truth” tour in 2011.

+“She explained to me when she lifted my pants off the scale in the bathroom…the tiny revolver I used to carry…it fell out of the back jeans pocket and hit the floor and shot a bullet right between her legs.
+So she got hit with shrapnel from the toilet bowl,” he stated, per E!
+News.

 John Travolta (married 1991-2020)

 The actress first met her husband of 29 years during a screen test for the comedy film The Experts in the late 1980s.
 They would reconnect once Kelly was single.
 The Saturday Night Fever star proposed to the actress on New Year’s Eve 1991.
-Kelly was pregnant with the couple’s first child, Jett, when they were by a Scientology minister in Paris.
+Kelly was pregnant with the couple’s first child, Jett, when they were married by a Scientology minister in Paris.
 The couple would later remarry in Daytona Beach, Florida.
 On April 3, 2000, Kelly and John welcomed their second child, a daughter named Ella Bleu.
 The couple endured the pain of losing a child when Jett suffered a seizure and hit his head in a bathtub while the family was on vacation in the Bahamas.
-He was just 16-years-old.
+He was just 16 years old.
 Kelly and John would welcome another child to their family just two years later, a son Benjamin.